A. The following definitions apply in this section:

 a.
 A digital display must be a permanently attached sign.

-b.
-One digital display is allowed for the primary user.
-No digital signs are allowed for the secondary user.
+d.
+Digital display signs are for primary users only.
+No digital signs are allowed for secondary users.

-c.
-The maximum display area is one hundred fifty (150) square feet.
+e.
+The maximum display area is 150 square feet.

 i.
 A digital display may show only a series of still images, each displayed for at least eight seconds.
 The still images may not be animated (i.e., move or present the appearance of motion) and may not use flashing, scintillating, blinking, or traveling lights or any other means not providing constant illumination.